-Visit Beloit’s office and the Beloit Travel Wisconsin Welcome Center are currently closed to the public, but plans have been initiated for reopening.
+Visit Beloit’s office is currently open for business, but we recommend calling ahead to schedule an appointment to visit us.
+The Beloit Travel Wisconsin Welcome Center is currently closed due to parking lot construction work around the Beloit Rest Area #22.
 All Visit Beloit staff are available by phone and email.
 Click here for staff contact information.

-The City of Beloit issued an order on Monday, May 18 to enact safety measures to prevent the spread of COVID-19 through Tuesday, June 2.
+The City of Beloit issued an order on July 6 to enact safety measures to prevent the spread of COVID-19 and it continues to be in effect.
 Read the order here.
-Similar orders issued by the State of Wisconsin and Rock County have been rescinded.

 Resources that tourism-related businesses should use when reopening to employees and visitors can be found here: